Hot Housing Market Tips

 Stand out.

-A responsive realtor who knows how to make your offer stand out is essential.
+A responsive realtor who makes your offer stand out is essential.
 In particular, a realtor can offer contingencies like leasebacks to allow a seller time to find another place to move.

 Other options?

 Be open and patient.
 At this time, a ready-to-move-in, turn-key house is harder to land.
 Therefore, you need to be open to other tactics.
-For example, a renovation purchase will give you a chance to purchase and fix up a not-so-great home into your dream home.
+For example, a renovation purchase will allow you to purchase and fix up a not-so-great home into your dream home.

 What questions do you have?